ethyca/fides/docs/fides/docs/tutorial/system.md

 # Declare your Systems
 _In this section, we'll review what a system resource is, why it's needed, and how it's created and managed._

-Now that we've built out the underlying databases that describe how the data is stored and what type of data is there, we're going to start grouping these into application-level "systems", another critical Fides resource.
+Now that we've built the underlying databases that describe how the data is stored and what type of data is there, we're going to group these into application-level "systems", another critical Fides resource.

-For Best Pizza Co, you can see that they have 2 business-unit specific applications, `Web Application` and `Analytics`:
+For Best Pizza Co, you can see that they have two business-unit specific applications, `Web Application` and `Analytics`:
 ![Best Pizza Co's Data Ecosystem](../img/BestPizzaCo_DataEcosystem.png)

-At Best Pizza Co, we'll have to create a `System` resource for each of the 2 systems above.
+We'll create separate `System` resources for these applications.

 ## Understanding Systems

 In Fides, Systems are used to model the applications, services, 3rd party APIs, etc that process data for your organization.
 Systems describe how these datasets are used for business functions around your organization.
 These dataset groupings are not mutually exclusive and answer the questions of "_How and why are these datasets being used?_" At Best Pizza Co, you might also have a "Marketing" system and a "Financial data database" (separate from the other dbs!),

 Systems use the following attributes: